 - World-class surfing

 The picture above of surfer Monyca Byrne Wickey seemed to encapsulate just about all of those points.

 At its heart, it is a tropical beach holiday.
 If you are from the Atlantic, then it will share many qualities with a Caribbean holiday, and if you are from the Pacific, it will share many qualities with South Pacific island holiday.

 But its landscape/seascape are truly unique.
 Located at that magic sweet spot just above sea-level as Catherine Clark so poetically describes.
 Not mostly beneath the water line (like the Great Barrier Reef and Red Sea), nor towering above it (like the South Pacific and most of the Caribbean).
+It’s the closest you can be to the ocean without actually being in it (unless you want to be).
 As we’ve heard from friends and experts who travel the world, “[name your tropical paradise] is great…but it’s not the Maldives.”